brmson/dataset-sts/README.md

 We focus mainly on papers that consider multiple datasets or are hard to find;
 you can read e.g. about STS winners on STS wiki.

+  * https://github.com/alvations/stasis contains several baselines and another view of the datasets (incl. the CLSS task)
   * https://github.com/ryankiros/skip-thoughts
   * Standard memory networks (MemNN, MemN2N) are in fact *f_b* models at their core; very similar to http://arxiv.org/abs/1412.1632